Alumni Trustee Recommendation Process

 Getting to know the Dartmouth Board of Trustees and the nominating process for alumni trustees.

-Two alumni trustees will complete their terms in 2026.
-The Alumni Council's Nominating and Alumni Trustee Search Committee (NomCom) and Alumni Council will seek to fill these positions this year.
+One alumni trustee will complete their term in 2027.
+The Alumni Council's Nominating and Alumni Trustee Search Committee (NomCom) and Alumni Council will seek to fill this position this year.

 All alumni are encouraged to submit recommendations at any time by completing the Alumni Trustee Candidate Recommendation Form.
 Self-nominations are welcome and permitted.